knobs-dials/pg_queries/README.md

 # pg_queries
-Show current and recent queries on the command line.
+Show current and recent postgresql queries, on the command line, based on pg_stat_activity table.

 ![screenshot](https://raw.githubusercontent.com/scarfboy/pg_queries/master/screenshot.png "screenshot")

-Aimed at finding clients that could use a little work - more efficient queries, less idle in transaction, that kind of thing.
+Yes, much like pg_top, but aimed more specifically at finding clients that could use a little work, highlighting slow queries, idle in transaction connections, that kind of thing.

-Some of these are things I'd like to see in pg_top, and/or are just a little easier than setting log_min_duration_statement and checking logs.

 Shows